braaannigan/climate_python_intro/installation_instructions.md

 You should see 'work3' now appearing at the start of the command prompt.

+**You need to activate the work3 environment when you load the jupyter notebooks.**

 You can deactivate and return to your root environment with the command:
 ```
 source deactivate work3